clintonboys/clintonboys.com/content/projects/_index.md

 ---
 title: Projects
-summary: A list of things I have built over the years.
-description: Explore some of the projects I've worked on.
+feature_image: mts9-1-grey.jpg
 ---

-blah
+# Projects

+On this page I keep a portfolio of various things I have built over the years.
+Some of them are more finished than others.